 An example of the text format using a specific delimiter (|) and qualifier (@):

 The history parameter in CUD queries is optional, and indicates whether you wish the response to contain historical values for attributes and affiliations.
 You should only request this if it is required, and the default is not to include history.
-Include history if you wish are requesting data in XML or JSON format and wish it to be richly structured (see the CUD UI User Guide for further details).
+Include history only if you are requesting data in XML or JSON format and want it to be richly structured (see the CUD UI User Guide for further details).

 Legal values are 'y', 'n' or omitted entirely.

 An example of the history parameter used to request historical data in an XML format:

 Normally the Character Set encoding of the response returned by the query defaults to the modern standard set referred to as UTF8.
 You should not usually need to change this.
 However, if your application calling the query does not support UTF8, you can specify an alternative with the encoding parameter.
 The supported Character Sets are those available from the Java SE 8 platform used by the CUD web-service, the Java SE documentation provides a comprehensive list.
 The encoding parameter specifies the canonical Character Set name from that list.

 A typical case where this is needed is if the calling program supports the ASCII (US-ASCII) Character Set, which is only a subset of UTF8.
 An example of this usage would be:

 This will request the server to modify the response output to ensure that the response characters all conform to the specified encoding.
 In this case for ASCII, all of the output characters which are actually UTF8 but not ASCII will be changed to the ASCII question mark character "?".

 This also handles the situation where UTF8 characters which are actually made up of multiple underlying bytes, for example the character "ö" is a 2-byte UTF8 character (0xC3B6).
 The encoding=ASCII parameter will ensure that two bytes are replaced by a single "?".